The Best Way to Job Search When You Are Employed

 Schedule Your Interviews Carefully

 On a related note, schedule your interviews carefully so that you won't be missed at work.
-Again, early or late in the day are easier to explain to your current employer or take personal or vacation time.
+Again, early or late in the day are easier to explain to your current employer.
+Another alternative would be to take personal or vacation time.
 If you have multiple interviews to schedule, you may be able to do them on the same day.

 Bring a Change of Clothes